yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/tls-and-ssl.md

 {{< note success >}}
 **Note**

-It is imortant to consider that TLS 1.3 doesn't support cipher selection.
+It is important to consider that TLS 1.3 doesn't support cipher selection.
 This isn't a Tyk decision, though.
 {{< /note >}}

 #### Add/Replace these sections in the conf files